naseralemi12/Professor-Feedback-App/README.md

 ![Logo](admin/branding/logo.png) <!-- logo -->
 # Professor Feedback App

 This is a web application designed to collect and manage feedback from students about their professors.
 It allows students to rate their professors on various criteria and leave comments about their experiences.
+Home page: This is the landing page of the application, which includes a brief description of the purpose and features of the application.

+Login and registration pages: These pages allow users to create new accounts or log in to existing accounts.

+Professor directory page: This page displays a list of all the professors in the system, along with their ratings and comments.

+Professor details page: This page shows detailed information about a specific professor, including their name, department, ratings, and comments.

+Feedback submission page: This page allows students to submit feedback on a particular professor.

+Admin dashboard: This page is accessible only to administrators and provides them with a way to manage feedback and professors.
+It includes functionality such as editing or deleting feedback and adding or removing professors.

 ## Features